 After I booked our site, I made the mistake of reading the reviews.
 Don't do this.
 There were a few common complaints that I would like to address based on my experience.

 Just keep in mind.
-When it is comes to camping it is up to you to make a good experience.
-Yes, there are things that can really ruin a trip (Jason got 71 mosquito bites.
-NOT FROM CAMPING.
-Actually from Hiking).
+It is up to you to have a good experience when it comes to camping.
+Yes, some things can really ruin a trip (Jason got 71 mosquito bites.
+NOT FROM CAMPING., Actually from Hiking).

-But at the end of the day the way you choose to deal with things will really dictate whether you have a good experience of not.
+But at the end of the day, the way you choose to deal with things will really dictate whether you have a good experience or not.
 It really is like a “Choose Your Adventure” book.

 Check-In Mills Norrie

 We didn't arrive until 6:30pm.
-It was still daylight so plenty of time for us to set up our campsite.
+It was still daylight, so we had plenty of time to set up our campsite.